AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex1.md

 ![DSN](./images/mod7.png)

-The extension will also make it possible for you to:

-- Sign up for the tutorial

-## 0.1.2 Install the Chrome extension
+## 0.1.1.1 Install the Chrome extension

-To install that Chrome extension, open your Chrome browser and go to: [https://chrome.google.com/webstore/detail/platform-learn-configurat/hhnbkfgioecmhimdhooigajdajplinfi/related?hl=en&authuser=0](https://chrome.google.com/webstore/detail/platform-learn-configurat/hhnbkfgioecmhimdhooigajdajplinfi/related?hl=en&authuser=0).
+To install that Chrome extension, open your Chrome browser and go to: [https://chromewebstore.google.com/detail/tech-insiders-learning-fo/hhnbkfgioecmhimdhooigajdajplinfi](https://chromewebstore.google.com/detail/tech-insiders-learning-fo/hhnbkfgioecmhimdhooigajdajplinfi).
 You'll then see this.

 Click **Add to Chrome**.